Minimalistic C# APIs with FeatherHttp

 I could have left it at that but as I am a big fan of VS Code dev containers, I wanted to put that to the test as well.
 Here is what you need to do to try the same on a system with Docker Desktop and WSL2 (if you are on Windows) already installed:

-2. Select C#, version 5.0 and deselect any additional components
+and deselect any additional components - Delete the

-3. Delete the bin and obj folders, if you already have them
+folders, if you already have them - Uncomment the line

 Now that you know how all of this works, you can also just clone https://github.com/cosmoconsult/featherhttp and give it a try.
 As it runs in a dev container as we have seen, you only need Docker Desktop with WSL2, the rest will just work.
 The only thing you will need to adapt is the array of valid domains where you have to put the domain that is matching your OAuth token.